a11to1n3/hierarchical-forecasting/README.md

 ## Contributing

 Please read [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## GitHub Setup

+This project is ready to be pushed to GitHub.
+To set up your repository:

+1. **Create a new repository** on GitHub (don't initialize with README/gitignore/license)
+2. **Add remote origin**: `git remote add origin https://github.com/YOUR_USERNAME/REPO_NAME.git`
+3. **Push to GitHub**: `git push -u origin main`

+The project includes:
+- ✅ Complete `.gitignore` for Python/ML projects
+- ✅ Professional package structure
+- ✅ Initial commit with all files
+- ✅ MIT License and documentation
+- ✅ Ready for collaborative development

 ## License